-When Justin and I flew to Tokyo for our honeymoon, it was my first international flight in six years (and Justin’s first ever!) and our inaugural flight traveling as vegans.
-I had heard so many horror stories about eating on international flights (and Japan, in general) as a vegan, so to say I was nervous is a bit of an understatement.
-Making matters worse, I had never heard of ANA, which turned out to be the largest airline in Japan, prior to booking, only selecting them as our carrier because of their reasonable pricing, so I had no idea if they were even capable of serving vegetarian food, let alone full-blown vegan meals.
+When my husband, Justin, and I flew to Tokyo for our honeymoon, it was our inaugural long-distance flight traveling as vegans.
+I had heard horror stories about eating on international flights (and Japan, in general) as a vegan, so to say I was nervous is a bit of an understatement.
+Making matters worse, I was unfamiliar with the airline we had booked, All Nippon Airways or ANA (which turned out to be the largest airline in Japan) prior to booking, so I had no idea if they were capable of serving vegetarian food, let alone full-blown vegan meals.
 We somehow lucked into a direct flight both ways, but, with about fifteen hours in the air, it certainly wouldn’t be ideal to subsist solely on our trusty go-to, Cool Mint Chocolate Clif Bars.
 Seeking input on what to expect, I had scoured the Internet prior to our flight for advice but only found a couple of paltry TripAdvisor reviews.
 So if you’re similarly clueless as to what’s coming your way on an international flight with ANA, don’t worry; I got your back.

 I called ANA’s hotline to order our tickets and confirm a vegan meal had been placed.
-After an insignificant wait (maybe five minutes?), a pleasant woman, who spoke perfect English, walked me through the process of selecting our flight, seats, and meals.
+After a short wait, a pleasant woman walked me through the process of selecting our flight, seats, and meals.
 When I asked for a vegan meal, she seemed a little bit perplexed and asked if I meant vegetarian or if I wanted their “strict vegetarian” selections.
 I indicated that Justin and I both did not eat meat, dairy, or eggs and she confirmed that I should order a strict vegetarian meal.
 I was bit worried she didn’t quite understand what I was asking for, but after chatting about our honeymoon for a bit, she told me she had actually tried veganism recently and had eaten a vegetarian diet for many years.
 Thus, I felt like I was in safe, veg-friendly hands.

 After the booking process, I was pretty stoked to find out that our ANA flight arrived in Haneda Airport, which, until recently, only handled domestic flights.
 Located right outside downtown Tokyo, it was super easy to hop aboard a subway and make our way to our Airbnb in Shinjuku; after a 15-hour flight, it was beyond awesome to land someplace so centrally located.
 Had we arrived at Tokyo’s other airport, Narita, some 50 miles east of Tokyo, our journey to our Airbnb bed would have been at a minimum an hour and a half longer.
 So, if you can, I would definitely try to swing a flight that lands in Haneda to make your arrival in Tokyo as easy and convenient as possible.